Marscoin-Users-Creations/JavaScript-Pool/README.md

 This is the Official Repository of the JavaScript Pool made for the MarsCoin, the Pool can also be connected to some other cryptocurrencys.

+## The pool does not work for the moment, it's still in development

 ## JavaScript Pool Donation Addresses :

 BTC  : 139ESWHWxSkXhsXXBRvWs9EvsvqDWkz6hQ